pottio/ioBroker.warp/README.md

 ## WARP charger adapter for ioBroker

+:warning: :warning:
+**This adapter is compatible with WARP firmware version < 2.0.0** :warning: :warning:
+_Support for WARP firmware version >= 2.0.0 is still in development_

 This adapter monitors and controls a wallbox [(WARP charger)](https://www.warp-charger.com/) by [Tinkerforge](https://www.tinkerforge.com/de/) via ioBroker.
 The connection will be established via WebSockets.

 Why using this adapter - it is also possible to connect the wallbox to ioBroker via MQTT ?!